okta/okta-spring-boot/README.md

 -Dhttps.proxyPassword="password". # optional
 ```

-or, you could set it programatically like:
+or, you could set it programmatically like:

 ```java
 System.setProperty("https.proxyHost", "https://example-proxy.com");